CountDyykki/jingleplayerapp/README.md

    * Set the Pre-End timing interval.
    * Tap Select Calendar and choose your live match-day calendar.
 * Automation: The app will automatically queue and play the jingles at the calculated timestamps.

+## Contributions
+... are always welcome.
+Get in touch!